 - Bladder Examination.
 A cystoscope, a small device that can provide images to the doctor, will be inserted into the bladder so that the physician can examine the bladder and urethra.

 The first steps to treating stress urinary incontinence are often behavior therapies such as pelvic floor muscle exercises, dietary adjustments, lifestyle changes, and bladder training.
 There aren’t currently any approved medications to treat stress incontinence.

 - Urethral Inserts.
 A disposable device is worn at various times throughout the day to act as a barrier against leakage.
 It is mostly recommended for what a patient is going to be performing physical activity.

 Surgery intervention to treat stress incontinence is typically the last resort when behavior therapies and devices don’t provide adequate relief from symptoms.
 The goal of the surgery will be to provide the bladder and urethral muscles with adequate support.

 If you’re struggling with urinary incontinence in the Mount Dora area, urologist Jack Cassell, MD may be able to help.
 Call (352) 383-3773 today to schedule an appointment, or submit a request online using our secure form.
-Our office is located in Mount Dora, FL, just a short drive from The Villages and Apopka.
+Our urology clinic is located in Mount Dora, FL, just a short drive from The Villages and Apopka.